jbikker/tinybvh/README.md

 # TinyBVH Rust bindings
 The TinyBVH library can now also be used from Rust, with the [Rust bindings](https://docs.rs/tinybvh-rs/latest/tinybvh_rs) provided by David Peicho.

+# TinyBVH Python bindings
+Florent Le Moël created Python bindings for TinyBVH.
+You can find details in the [pytinybvh repository](https://github.com/FlorentLM/pytinybvh) on GitHub.

 Created or know about other projects?
 [Let me know](mailto:bikker.j@protonmail.com)!

 # Contribute